 Here are a few of the most important elements to a great web design for your orthodontic practice.

 1. Color palette and font

 Color and font are two of the biggest parts of web design, and they can make your patients feel a certain way.

 If you specialize in orthodontics for smaller children, you should consider using a childlike palette with bright shades instead of darker, sophisticated shades, and a more whimsical font.

-If you’re looking to create a strictly professional website, you should choose colors that are appropriate for all age groups, and a font that is professional and easy to read.
+If you’re looking to create a strictly professional website, you should choose colors that are appropriate for all age groups, and a web-safe font that is professional and easy to read.